andypiper/nancy-on-mono/README.md

 nancy-on-mono
 =============

-A simple demo of the Nancy framework running on Mono runtime
+A simple demo of the Nancy framework running on Mono runtime.

+Requires Nancy and Nancy.Hosting.Aspnet installed (can be obtained via Nuget).